OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 What if you needed a function that could retrieve and display the price of a stock in real time?
 Custom functions are designed so that you can easily request data from the web asynchronously.

-Complete the following steps to create a custom function named `STOCKPRICE` that accepts a stock ticker (e.g., **MSFT**) and returns the price of that stock.
+Complete the following steps to create a custom function named `stockPrice` that accepts a stock ticker (e.g., **MSFT**) and returns the price of that stock.
 This custom function uses the IEX Trading API, which is free and does not require authentication.

 1. In the **stock-ticker** project that the Yo Office generator created, find the file **src/customfunctions.js** and open it in your code editor.